Automorphisms of profinite mapping class groups: The -condition and the -condition on automorphisms

-Since the representation $\rho$ is faithful and the center of $\hG_{0,n}$ is trivial, according to the profinite version of Wells' exact sequence (cf.\ Lemma~1.5.5 in \cite{[N]}), with the above hypotheses, there is a canonical isomorphism:
+Since the outer representation $\rho\co\Sigma_n\to\Out(\hG_{0,n})$ associated to the above short exact sequence is faithful and the center of $\hG_{0,n}$ is trivial, the conditions of \cite[Lemma~2.18, (i) and (iii)]{BF2} are satisfied and we only need to check that condition (ii) is also satisfied.
+But this follows from the fact that $\rho(\Sigma_n)$ is a normal subgroup of $\Out(\hG_{0,n})$, which is an immediate consequence of the fact that, as explained above, for $n\geq 5$, there is a natural isomorphism $\Out(\hG_{0,n})\cong\Sigma_n\times\GT$. \end{proof}